jcaillon/valet/tests.d/0003-self/results.approved.md

 SUCCESS  The new version has been tagged and pushed to the remote repository.
 INFO     The new version of valet is: 1.3.0.
 ▶ called invoke git add $VALET_HOME/valet.d/version
-▶ called invoke git commit -m 🔖 bump version to 1.3.0 ▶ called invoke git push origin main
+▶ called invoke git commit -m :bookmark: bump version to 1.3.0 ▶ called invoke git push origin main
 SUCCESS  The new version has been committed.
 DEBUG    The release payload is: ⌜{